 The Best Air Purifiers For COPD Patients

 This is such an important topic that we’ve actually compiled a separate list of air purifiers that we recommend for people who suffer from COPD.
-You can check that out here.
+You can check that out our list of Best Air Purifiers for COPD here.

 In general, we recommend looking for air purifiers with HEPA filters, which are able to filter particles as small as .03 microns at 99% efficiency.
 They can often filter even tinier particles that are .01 microns or smaller, too.
 If you live with a smoker, you might opt to look for a model that can filter the chemicals and odors associated with cigarette smoke.
 Activated carbon is a common means of removing airborne chemicals and odors that can also cause irritation for COPD sufferers.